Jalyx Hunt

-Jalyx Benjamin Hunt (JAY---liks; born March 13, 2001) is an American professional football linebacker for the Philadelphia Eagles of the National Football League (NFL).
+Jalyx Benjamin Hunt (JAY---liks; born March 13, 2001) is an American professional football outside linebacker for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Cornell Big Red and the Houston Christian Huskies and was selected by the Eagles in the third round of the 2024 NFL draft.

 Early life

 Hunt spent several years in Maryland and then South Carolina before moving to Florida.
 In 2011, he won Amateur Athletic Union (AAU) championships at the Junior Olympic Games in triathlon and long jump.
 He attended Dutch Fork High School in South Carolina for one year, playing varsity football despite being a freshman.

 Hunt then moved to Florida and attended University High School in Orange City for his sophomore through senior years.
 He played football, basketball, and participated in track & field in the high jump, long jump, and triple jump at University High School.
 He was named all-county at wide receiver in his senior year, totaling 20 receptions for 475 yards and two touchdowns while being co-team captain and offensive MVP.
 He committed to play college football for the Cornell Big Red, being an unranked prospect.